MrGeorgeK55/Macropad-3-keys-1-knob/README.md

 ### configure keys:
 1. `$ isp55e0 --data-dump flashdata.bin`
-2. edit first 6 bytes of this binary (3 keys, plus 3 for the knob), and write it back:
+2. edit this binary (3 keys, plus 3 for the knob), and write it back:
 3. `$ isp55e0 --data-flash flashdata.bin`